ilyavf/tx-builder/notes-on-monadic-composition.md

 }
 ```

-and finally, lets write a composition of these two functions:
+and finally, lets write an app that uses (composes) these two functions together:
 ```js
 const myApp = state => {
   state = increaseTotal(state, 10)